pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1041 Reading About Python

+Well this weekend I continue with my book about python, I want to finish this book and start to learn more about how automatize process with python and Docker, and start to learn IBM cloud too.

 ##### Day 1040 Python Scripting

 I want to do a deep dive in python scripting, in my work we make a lot of manual process than I think with a